 Know HIPAA Requirements Before Suggesting Tools

-For a technologist, to know the requirements of HIPAA are one of the essentials they cannot ignore.
+For a technologist, knowing the requirements of HIPAA are one of the essentials they cannot ignore.
 Since many healthcare practices now turn to new teleworking technologies facilitating video chats, data share, and follow-ups, it comes on you to explain to them which tools are allowed under the Health and Information Portability and Accountability Act (HIPAA).

 Providers can only choose a selected bunch of tools that adhere to the HIPAA privacy and security guidelines to communicate.
 They are not at liberty to use just any tool that they find on the internet and download it for free.
 Hence, it is of utmost importance that the health IT experts handling your practice’s remote communication are aware of the provisions of HIPAA.
 Moreover, they must show the will to enter into an official contract as a business associate.